DK-Hostmaster/preact-demo-client-mojolicious/README.md

 # DEPENDENCIES

-This client is implemented using [Mojolicious::Lite](https://metacpan.org/pod/Mojolicious::Lite) in addition the following Perl modules are used all available from CPAN.
+The client is implemented using [Mojolicious::Lite](https://metacpan.org/pod/Mojolicious::Lite) in addition the following Perl modules are used all available from CPAN.

 - [Readonly](https://metacpan.org/pod/Readonly)
 - [Time::HiRes](https://metacpan.org/pod/Time::HiRes)